Subject Source: Library of Congress Subject HeadingsScope Note: Created For = NAHSTE

 Dates: 28 May 1855

 Letter to Sir Charles Lyell from Pedro Maffiotte, 11 December 1855

 Identifier: Coll-203/2/folio(s) 203-204

-Scope and Contents Letter to Sir Charles Lyell from Pedro Maffiotte thanking him for sending his works on geology which were passed on by Mr Castillo, the son of the Vicomte de Vega Grande.
+Scope and Contents Letter to Sir Charles Lyell from Pedro Maffiotte thanking him for sending his 'Manual of Elementary Geology' which were passed on by Mr Castillo, the son of the Vicomte de Vega Grande.
 He was captivated by Lyell's "Elements of Geology" which had been translated by his compatriot, Esquerra.
 He explains that his father is sending on a small box of shells, and others that he had obtained from "Hornos Del Rey" in the Canary Islands are being sent on separately, 11 December 1855.

 Dates: 11 December 1855

 Letter to Sir Charles Lyell from Samuel Pickworth Woodward, 19 February 1856